ShaunWu25/ShaunWu25.github.io/_posts/2020-11-25-Particle System.md

   }
 ```

-The code is getting longer because we basically need to double up the calculation for the extra particle involved.
+The code is getting longer because we basically need to double up the formulation for the extra particle involved.
 It is not the best practice because if we have 10 more particles involved in the system, the code will be easily 10 times longer.
 To solve this issue, we will make use of [Object-Oriented Programming][OOP] to better maintain our code structure.

 ## Treating Particle as Object
 Earlier we mentioned every particle has its own set of attributes, which we can make use of it by establishing a Particle class that we associate these attributes with every particle we generate.
 In the later stage, we can easily extract this information whenever we update its position, velocity, etc. At this point, each particle has: